-No other class in all of autodom has such a diverse student body.
-A few cars we categorize as sporty/performance could easily fall under the subcompact or even compact headings, but they’re here because they just have a higher level of performance or personality than more mundane cars of their size.
+No other class in autodom has such a diverse student body.
+A few cars we categorize as sporty/performance could easily fall under the subcompact or compact headings, but they’re here because they just have a higher level of performance or personality than more mundane cars of their size.
 The class contains examples that are 2-doors, 3-doors, and 4-doors; 2-seaters, 4-seaters, and 5-seaters; coupes, hatchbacks, and convertibles; front-wheel drive, rear-wheel drive, and all-wheel drive.

 The most affordable vehicle in the category is the Mini Cooper Hardtop 2-door hatchback; it starts at $22,900 in base trim.
 At the other end of the scale are the high-performance versions of traditional “pony cars”—the Chevrolet Camaro, Dodge Challenger, and Ford Mustang.
 All offer V8 engines of more than 450 horsepower with base prices that stretch past $40,000—or past $60,000 for the super-performance versions.